Sweet pineapple and toasty coconut are always a happy combination and they make this cake mouth-wateringly delicious.

 Add the flours, coconut and coconut milk and stir to combine.
 Spoon the batter over the pineapple and smooth the surface.

 Bake for 45 minutes or until a skewer inserted in the centre comes out clean.
-Remove from heat and set aside for 15 minutes before turning onto a wire rack to cool.
+Remove from heat and set aside for 15 minutes before turning onto a wire

 Text: Robin Powell